f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 All in-band networking including LAGs are configured in the VELOS chassis partition layer.
 The admin will configure interfaces and/or LAGs and they will assign VLANs to those physical interfaces.
 Tenants will then inherit the VLANs that are assigned to them when they are created.
 It is recommended to spread LAG members across blades for added redundancy.

-Configuring LAGs from the GUI
+Configuring LAGs from the webUI
 -----------------------------

-Link Aggregation Groups (LAGs) can be configured in the chassis partition GUI via the **Network Settings > LAGs** page:
+Link Aggregation Groups (LAGs) can be configured in the chassis partition webUI via the **Network Settings > LAGs** page:

 .. image:: images/initial_setup_of_velos_chassis_partitions/image62.png
   :align: center